 Why does a transaction show up on that date?

-Forecaster uses lots of logic behind the scenes depending on the transaction type.
+Cashflow forecaster uses lots of logic behind the scenes depending on the transaction type.
 For example we will use the due date on an unpaid sale to begin with however we use many other rules to help get the best possible predicted date.
-This is our "secret sauce"!
+This is our online accounting “secret sauce”!

 Why can’t I move those grey transactions?

 There are two types of transactions that cannot be moved, actual and forecasted:

 - Actual transactions such as payments, journals, payrolls.
 These have happened so they cannot be moved.

 - Forecasted transactions such as recurring sales/purchase and pay runs.
 These are actuals in the future e.g. next weeks pays.

 Remember Forecaster shows a future where predicted transactions have already happened. e.g. in Forecaster a recurring sale that will be created next week with a payment applied 3 days later has already happened.
 Therefore it shows up in Forecaster.